antoinebcx/ai-app-template-python/README.md

 ## To use the app

-To use the tool, you need to create a .env at the root of the project with:
+To use the app, you need to create a `.env` file at the root of the project with:
 ```
 OPENAI_API_KEY = [your OpenAI API key]
 ```